Solartraveler/usblineswitch/README.md

 and then remove and replug the USB device.

-Install dependencies by sudo apt install libusb-1.0 libusb-1.0-0-dev g++ make
+Install dependencies by sudo apt install libusb-1.0-0 libusb-1.0-0-dev g++ make

-Then run make and run ./lineonoff --help to see how to use the progam.
+Then run make and run ./usblineonoff --help to see how to use the progam.

+Instead of manually copying the udev rule and run udevadm, you can call

+make deb

+to create a debian packet and install it with

+apt install ./usblineonoff_1.0_amd64.deb

+Then just unplug and replug the USB device.